ai4os-hub/ai4os-yolov8-torch/README.md

 deepaas-run --listen-ip 0.0.0.0
 ```

-><span style="color:Blue">**Note:**</span> Before installing the API and submodule requirements, please make sure to install the following system packages: `gcc`, `unzip`, and `libgl1` as well.
+><span style="color:Blue">**Note:**</span> Before installing the API, please make sure to install the following system packages: `gcc`, `libgl1`, and `libglib2.0-0` as well.
 These packages are essential for a smooth installation process and proper functioning of the framework.
 ```
 apt update
-apt install -y unzip
 apt install -y gcc
 apt install -y libgl1
 apt install -y libglib2.0-0